solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    list, it can only be at the end of the list and none of its siblings are on the list.

-   Let's say block Y is the first not optimistically confirmed block on the list, its parent Z is confirmed and on the list.
-We know from above point that Z can only have 1 child on the list, therefore Y must be at the end of the list while its siblings are not on the list.
+   Let's say block D is the first not optimistically confirmed block on the list, its parent E is confirmed and on the list.
+We know from above point that E can only have 1 child on the list, therefore D must be at the end of the list while its siblings are not on the list.

-   Even if the last block A on the list may not be optimistically confirmed, it already has at least `42% - 5% = 37%` stake, with no competing sibling B getting more than `42%` stake.
-This is equal to the case where `5%` stake jumped ship from fork B to fork A, 80% of the cluster can switch to fork B if that turns out to be the heavist fork.
+   Even if the last block D on the list may not be optimistically confirmed, it already has at least `42% - 5% = 37%` stake, with no competing sibling E getting more than `42%` stake.
+This is equal to the case where `5%` stake jumped ship from fork E to fork D, 80% of the cluster can switch to fork E if that turns out to be the heavist fork.

    After deciding heaviest block, gossip